 Master of Science in Information Systems

-The MSIS program at Santa Clara University is designed to equip leaders in information technology management with the tools to harness the power of information.
+The Master of Science in Information Systems (MSIS) program at Santa Clara University is designed to equip leaders in information technology management with the tools to harness the power of information.
 Created by the same outstanding faculty that provides the premier MBA education for Silicon Valley, the MSIS degree focuses on the application of technology for solving real organizational and business problems.
 Much of the course work is project-based, connecting learning to actual challenges in the field.
 Students learn how to integrate emerging technologies into organizational practices and to successfully manage complex, technically centered change processes.

 Applicants for admission to the MSIS program must have a U.S. bachelor's degree from an accredited college or university or its foreign equivalent before registering in the Leavey School of Business.
 Applicants also must have successfully completed at least one course in each of the following areas prior to enrollment:

-Applicants for the MSIS program may apply to begin study in the fall, winter, and spring quarters.
-MSIS program information and additional details are available from the Graduate Business Admissions Office, or by calling 408-551-7047.
-Brochure requests and admission correspondence also may be sent via email to email@example.com.
+Applicants for the MSIS program may apply to begin study in the fall and winter quarters.
+MSIS program information and additional details are available here or by calling 408-554-4539.
+Admission correspondence also may be sent via email to email@example.com.

 Applicants must complete and submit the following items before the Admissions Committee will render an admissions decision:

 Applicants must have their official GMAT or GRE score reports sent directly to the Graduate Business Admissions Committee.
-Applicants whose first language is not English must either achieve a minimum score of 95 on the TOEFL (internet-based test), 7 on the IELTS, or 68 on the PTE.
-This requirement may also be met by scoring at or above the 50th percentile on the verbal portion of the GMAT or GRE.
+Applicants whose first language is not English must either achieve a minimum score of 95 on the TOEFL (internet-based test) or a 7 on the IELTS.

 Foreign-born admitted students requesting student visas must submit a current financial statement (no more than 90 days old) showing adequate funds for tuition, fees, and living expenses for the first year of study, and they must be enrolled in at least 9 units each quarter.
 Santa Clara University is authorized under federal law to enroll nonimmigrant students.